arandomsite/tellinux-site/README.md

-# tellinux
+# Tellinux
-Tellinux is a Linux based telnet
+This is my Tellinux site!